darkcharl/secret-scrolls/README.md

 Adds Extra Scrolls to the game for spells that are implemented but have not been added as scrolls to the game or the scrolls are missing proper graphics.

-# Cantrips
+## Cantrips

-- AcidSplash
+- Acid Splash
-- BladeWard
+- Blade Ward
-- DancingLights
+- Dancing Lights
-- EldritchBlast
+- Eldritch Blast
 - Friends
 - Guidance
 - Light
-- MageHand
+- Mage Hand
-- MinorIllusion
+- Minor Illusion
-- PoisonSpray
+- Poison Spray
-- ProduceFlame
+- Produce Flame
 - Resistance
-- SacredFlame
+- Sacred  Flame
 - Shillelagh
 - Thaumaturgy
-- ThornWhip
+- Thorn Whip
-- TrueStrike
+- True Strike
-- ViciousMockery
+- Vicious Mockery

-# Level 1
+## Level 1

 - Animal Friendship
 - Armor of Agathys